About the program:

 The Camino de Santiago is a natural extension of Annie Hesp’s love of the outdoors and Hispanic studies.
 The moment Hesp arrived on the Camino in 1999, she knew immediately that she wanted to return with students.
 The Camino is not only her area of academic research, it also serves a tool for learning.
 Annie wrote her dissertation on narratives of the contemporary Camino and she regularly teaches a course on the Camino that includes Spain’s history and culture from the middle ages to the present.

 Annie’s passionate about sharing the Camino with students because it not only provides an immersion experience with the language and culture of Spain but also provides fertile ground for personal development.
 She appreciates the wonder of the trail itself but is equally excited about how the pilgrimage impacts each student.
 As she puts it, “the Camino often serves as a springboard for more thrilling opportunities.”

-2017 marks the sixth iteration of VT Camino.
+2019 marks the eighth iteration of VT Camino.